UM-A2SRL/AePW3-LDWG/README.md

 Riso, C. and Cesnik, C. E. S., "Post-Flutter Dynamics of the Pazy Wing Geometrically Nonlinear Benchmark Model," IFASD, Madrid, Spain, June 13-17, 2022.
 IFASD-2022-073.

-Riso, C. and Cesnik, C. E. S., "Impact of Low-Order Modeling on Aeroelastic Predictions for Very Flexible Wings," Journal of Aircraft, to appear.
+Riso, C. and Cesnik, C. E. S., "Impact of Low-Order Modeling on Aeroelastic Predictions for Very Flexible Wings," Journal of Aircraft, 2023.
+DOI: https://doi.org/10.2514/1.C036869.

 If you use the TU Delft Pazy wing model properties, please cite this repository.